MESSAGE FROM MARIANNE MASON

 We take pride in presenting orientations for new teachers in more than fifteen cities in the US including New York City, New Orleans, Los Angeles, San Francisco, San Diego and Santa Rosa, California, Denver, Indianapolis, Detroit, Tucson, Kalamazoo, Washington, DC and cities in between, narrated by native speakers of French, Spanish, English or Mandarin.
-Though all teachers are tested for English fluency, it is 100% more likely that non-native speakers of English absorb the complexities expressed in their own language within the first two months of arrival.
+Though all teachers are tested for English fluency, it is easier to absorb the visa complexities explained in their own native language within the first two months of arrival.
 The 5-hour workshops explain the intricacies of the J-1 visa, Culture Shock, and strategies for communicating with American parents.